Day 1 – August 4th – After traveling 350+ miles to the NE corner of

 Day 4 – Aug 7th – Chippewa Harbor CG has 4 shelters, a group campground and room for several boats to tie up for overnight lodging.
 The shelters are wooden buildings with one side screened in.
 Each has its own picnic table and fire box.

 Day 5 – Aug 8th – We boated back to the south end of the island to be able to dock at Windigo to enable a relatively short cruise back to Grand Portage the next day (about 25 miles).
-On the way to Windigo, we encountered a large Coast Guard craft anchored at the mouth of
+On the way to Windigo, we encountered a large Coast Guard craft anchored at the mouth of participate in a ‘safety check’, which we gladly did;

 Day 6 – Aug 9th – We got up at 5:00 AM to get an early start to try to beat the wind that was being forecast by NOAA.
 After coming out of the shelter of Washington Harbor, we slammed right into a stiff North wind with waves of 3 to 3.5’.
 We got tossed around pretty good for an hour or so, but the ULDRA held her course and we made it back to Grand Portage OK.
 The rest was just packing it up; loading her on the boat trailer and hauling it 350 miles back to W. Central Minnesota.
 It was quite a trip!